 While these two areas don’t offer as much in terms of activities, they are still great places to stay in Cairns if you’re looking for cheaper accommodation that is still within close proximity to Cairns City Center.

-Both Parrametta Park and Westcourt offer luxury hotels as well as budget home-shares and motels.
+Both Parrametta Park and Westcourt offer mainly budget home-shares, motels and hostels.
 Nightlife here is a bit sparse as the areas are more suburban in nature.

 4. Cairns North, where to stay in Cairns for couples